 Code: 81 ‘CURLE_AGAIN’

 Socket is not ready for send/recv wait till it’s ready and try again.
-This return code is only returned from curl_easy_recv and curl_easy_send (Added in 7.18.2)
+This return code only returns from curl_easy_recv and curl_easy_send (Added in 7.18.2)

 Code: 82 ‘CURLE_SSL_CRL_BADFILE’